Sessions and Events

 2:45 p.m.
 3:00 p.m.

-The NASAD Annual Meeting provides an opportunity for art and design executives to gather in community to consider and discuss issues important to the fields of art and design; to explore options and possibilities that enable art/design executives to advance their work and that of their institutions; to share good practices and lessons learned that inform planning and projections; and to establish and nurture life-long professional relationships and personal friendships—those that are rekindled without pause or hesitation at the onset of every NASAD Annual Meeting.
-NASAD welcomes you to this extraordinary community of administrators, academicians, educators, practitioners, colleagues, and friends and hopes that you will participate actively in all aspects of the NASAD Annual Meeting.
+The NASAD Annual Meeting provides an opportunity for art and design executives to gather in community to consider and discuss issues important to the fields of art and design; to explore options and possibilities that enable art/design executives to advance their work and that of their institutions; to share good practices and lessons learned that inform planning and projections; and to establish and nurture life-long professional relationships and personal friendships—those that are rekindled without pause or hesitation at every NASAD Annual Meeting.
+NASAD welcomes attendees to this extraordinary community of administrators, academicians, educators, practitioners, colleagues, and friends and encourages active participation in all aspects of the NASAD Annual Meeting.

 5:45 p.m.
 6:45 p.m.